tilemill-project/tilemill/_posts/docs/guides/0203-01-01-georeferencing-satellite-images.md

 *GeoEye | 2009 Inauguration*
 <!--more-->

-Using [GDAL](http://www.gdal.org/), [QGIS](http://www.qgis.org), and [MapBox Satellite](http://mapbox.com/blog/mapbox-satellite/), we were able to manually georeference the 2009 imagery and compare the ceremony attendance and changes to the city with our own [MapBox Satellite layer](http://mapbox.com/blog/mapbox-satellite/).
+Using [GDAL](http://www.gdal.org/), [QGIS](http://www.qgis.org), and [Mapbox Satellite](http://mapbox.com/blog/mapbox-satellite/), we were able to manually georeference the 2009 imagery and compare the ceremony attendance and changes to the city with our own [Mapbox Satellite layer](http://mapbox.com/blog/mapbox-satellite/).

-Below, we go over the steps of how to take a non-georeferenced JPEG image and turn it into a geospatial dataset ready for rendering in [TileMill](http://mapbox.com/tilemill/) and uploading to MapBox hosting.
+Below, we go over the steps of how to take a non-georeferenced JPEG image and turn it into a geospatial dataset ready for rendering in [TileMill](http://mapbox.com/tilemill/) and uploading to Mapbox hosting.
 We use three free, open-source software libraries: [Quantum GIS](http://hub.qgis.org/projects/quantum-gis/wiki/Download) (These instructions are based off of QGIS version 1.8.0 Lisboa), [GDAL](http://www.gdal.org/), and [TileMill](http://mapbox.com/tilemill/).

 ## Manual Georeferencing ##